bruno222/twilio-flex-plugin-sso/README.md

 ## Roadmap

-- **[Feature]** Should we have here a way of defining Skills for the Agents? (why here and not on Teams view?)
+- **[Feature]** On TeamView, for the Internal Supervisors, create a multi-select filter called "Company" similar to [this example],(https://github.com/twilio-professional-services/plugin-team-view-filters), so Internal Supervisors can only see one of another BPO of their choice.

+- **[Feature]** On RealTime Queue Dashboard, add the possibility to filter out only the queues from the BPO...
+Hiding the queues from others.

+- **[Feature]** On Flex Insights, add the possibility to have reports of their own BPO.

 - **[Tech Debt]** SSO - Check if we need to improve the security further (like validating the cert of Twilio side or encrypting the SAML messages)

 - **[Tech Debt]** Find TODO on the code and work on those;

 - **[Tech Debt]** Fix the small bug on step 7, doing a simple str.replace('----BEGIN CERTIFICATE----') thing...

-- **[Tech Debt]** On TeamView, for the Internal Supervisors, create a multi-select filter called "Company" similar to [this example],(https://github.com/twilio-professional-services/plugin-team-view-filters), so Internal Supervisors can only see one of another BPO of their choice.